Previous | Next

 • (Ladd 1974a, 56)

 Biblical citations should abbreviate the book name only when in parentheses or notes: Psalm 44:23-26, but (Ps 44:23-26).
+Do not add a period to the abbreviation.
 If a passage is quoted, the version should be indicated: (Eccl 4:7-8 NRSV).
 If quotations are from the same version throughout the article, indicate in the first citation as follows: (Jer 5:12 NIV, passim).

 (2a) Bibliography